 The dominance of low speed, south-southeasterly winds from June 2011 through September 2011 was coupled with PM10 concentrations at the Landfill monitor that consistently exceeded those of the downtown Los Angeles monitor.
 This might suggest that the shift in direction in 2011 could account for the higher PM10 concentrations.
-However, wind roses for these months from 2008 and 2009 indicate that 2008 was nearly identical to 2011, exhibiting the greater proportion of south-southeasterly winds, while 2009 was similar to 2010, with a larger proportion of the winds from due south (data not shown).
-During those earlier two years, the downtown Los Angeles monitor consistently exhibited the highest PM10 concentrations during the June-to-September period.
-The main conclusion drawn from these periods of low speed, southerly winds is that summertime elevations in PM10 concentrations measured at the Landfill and Community sites are not attributable to Landfill activities.
-The cause for the shift in site rankings between years is not discernible from available data, but hypotheses include additional generation of PM10 by activities occurring north of downtown Los Angeles, but south of the Landfill monitor.
+Missing PM10 concentrations for July and August 2012 limit the comparison between the two years.
+However, wind roses for June through September for 2008 and 2009 indicate that the prevailing winds in 2008 were nearly identical to 2011 and 2012, exhibiting the greater proportion of southsoutheasterly winds, while 2009 was similar to 2010, with a larger proportion of the winds from due south (data not shown).
+During those earlier two years, the downtown Los Angeles monitor consistently exhibited the highest PM10 concentrations during the June through to September period.
+The main conclusion drawn from these periods of low-speed, southerly winds is that summertime elevations in PM10 concentrations measured at the Landfill and Community sites are not attributable to Landfill activities.
+The cause for the shift in site rankings between years is not discernible from available data, but hypotheses include additional generation of $PM{10}$ by activities occurring north of downtown Los Angeles, but south of the Landfill monitor.
 Alternatively, lower concentrations of PM10 might exist at ground level during certain periods in downtown Los Angeles, compared to what was entrained at higher altitudes and carried to the higher elevation sites.

 Figure 4-1.
-Monthly average $PM{10}$ concentrations for the Landfill and Community sites and three regional monitoring sites for 2008, 2009, 2010, and 2011.
+Monthly average PM10 concentrations for the Landfill and Community sites and three regional monitoring sites for 2008-2012.